 Your partner says or does something you don’t like.
 You immediately jump to your own explanation, which proves you’re right and conveniently gets you off the hook.
 His stress.
 Her childhood.
 Something you’ve already been blamed for.
 But let’s face it.
 You don’t know.
 You don’t know the reason.

 Assuming you do is a delusion, and throwing that assumption at your partner is a sure-fire way to piss him or her off.
 Because even if you’re right, your partner will resist your explanation and think less of you, because your words feel intrusive, controlling, condescending, and wrong.
-In the angry moment, your partner is already feeling misunderstood.
+In an angry moment, your partner is already feeling misunderstood.

 While you think you’re coming forward with insight, wisdom, and understanding, what you’re offering feels more like judgment, labeling, and blame.